Knowing who your customers are, what drives them to buy your product or serviceare key to business growth and success.

 Finally, discover which channels you should prioritize to communicate with existing and potential customers and understand exactly how customers in different segments use your product.

 Now that you have a clear customer profile, it’s time to draw out their pain points.
-What problems are they trying to solve with your product?
+What problems do you help them solve?

 The way you present your business must be entirely aligned with the specific needs of your customers.
 But, how can you learn what’s important to them?